 River Point District is a forward-thinking vision for a vibrant, contemporary, mixed-use waterfront neighborhood where abundant natural surroundings create opportunities for unique community amenities and inspiring development.
 Located in the heart of La Crosse at the confluence of the Mississippi, Black and La Crosse Rivers, River Point District will establish a dynamic, sustainable neighborhood within the area's overall urban fabric and seamlessly connect the community to the rivers and downtown.
-More than 800 housing units will offer all people comfortable, accessible homes.
-River Point District will also help strengthen the local economy with dedicated locations for offices, shops and restaurants.
+Among the district will be dedicated park land with different amenities and features.